Shareholder Update: Robbins LLP Reminds Investors of Class Action Lawsuit Against IronNet, Inc. (IRNT) f/k/a LGL Systems Acquisition Corp.

-The Class: Shareholder rights law firm Robbins+LLP reminds investors of a class action on behalf of all persons and entities that purchased or otherwise acquired IronNet, Inc. (NYSE: IRNT) f/k/a LGL Systems Acquisition Corp. securities between September 15, 2021 and December 15, 2021, for violations of the Securities Exchange Act of 1934.
+The Class: Shareholder rights law firm Robbins LLP reminds investors of a class action on behalf of all persons and entities that purchased or otherwise acquired IronNet, Inc. (: IRNT) f/k/a LGL Systems Acquisition Corp. securities between September 15, 2021 and December 15, 2021, for violations of the Securities Exchange Act of 1934.
 IronNet designs and develops solutions for the prevention of cyber attacks.

 If you would like more information about IronNet Inc.'s misconduct, click here.

-What is this Case About: IronNet, Inc. (IRNT) Misrepresented its Business and Financial Prospects by Failing to Predict Timing of Significant Customer Opportunities
+What is this Case About: IronNet, Inc. (IRNT, Financial) Misrepresented its Business and Financial Prospects

 According to the complaint, on August 27, 2021, IronNet became a publicly traded company via merger with LGL Systems Acquisition Corp.
 IronNet's financial projections, which shareholders relied upon in voting for the merger, forecasted fiscal year 2022 revenues of $43 million to $45 million and annual recurring revenue ("ARR") of $75 million.